-The City of Kirkland uses an all hazards approach to Disaster Management.
-Our region is susceptible to a multitude of hazards, not just 3 or 4.
-Taking an all hazards approach allows the City to prepare for any and all events plausible to the Pacific Northwest, strengthening our emergency readiness.
+The City of Kirkland uses an all hazards approach to disaster management.
+Our region is susceptible to a multitude of hazards, so taking an all-hazards approach allows the City to prepare for all events that may occur in the Pacific Northwest.

-Emergency Management ultimately extends to each individual citizen in the community and to every business and non-government agency within the City of Kirkland.
-Preparedness and response capability is a community wide responsibility and it is the City’s policy to foster that philosophy at all levels.
+Emergency Management ultimately extends to each individual citizen in the community and to every business and community-based organization within the City of Kirkland.
+We believe that preparing for disasters is a community-wide responsibility, and it is the City’s policy to foster that philosophy at all levels.

-During disasters, the City will utilize an After-Hours Citizen information Line (425-587-3637) and the City's website to disseminate information pertaining to the emergency to the public.
+During disasters, the City will utilize an After-Hours Citizen information Line (425) 587-3637, the City's website, and social media to disseminate information pertaining to the emergency to the public.

 Kirkland’s Office of Emergency Management is co-located with the Fire Department’s administrative offices on the upper level of City Hall at 123 5th Ave, Kirkland, WA 98033.

 Dr. Pattijean Hooper, Emergency Manager